-The call for Fall 2013 grant applications is now open.
+The Spring 2014 grant application process is now open.
 Proposals must be submitted electronically via email to the NSGC Executive Office: firstname.lastname@example.org.
 The email subject line should read, "Licensure Grant Award."

-The NSGC Executive Office will verify the membership status of applicants, and forward eligible applications to the LS chair.
-The LS chair will distribute the proposals to the committee members within one week of the submission deadline.
+The NSGC Executive Office will verify the membership status of applicants and forward eligible applications to the LS Chair.
+The LS Chair will distribute the proposals to the LS members within one week of the submission deadline.
 Proposals submitted after the deadline has elapsed will not be considered.

 During the course of the project, the recipient will submit receipts, bills, or invoices for expenses incurred throughout the project to the NSGC Executive Office for payment or reimbursement.
 The recipient, or his/her institution, can pay for supplies or services and then request reimbursement from NSGC.
 Bills for services rendered can also be submitted to be paid by NSGC.
-If the payment is to be made to an individual and the amount of expense exceeds $599.00, NSGC must submit an IRS Form 1099 and that individual will be responsible for paying taxes on the amount.
+If the payment is to be made to an individual and the amount of expense exceeds $599.00, NSGC must submit an IRS Form 1099.
+The individual submitting such a claim will be responsible for paying taxes on the amount.
 This is not necessary if funds are distributed to an institution.
 All requests for payment and reimbursement for the project must be submitted to the NSGC Executive Office by December 31 of the award year.

 Re: lobbyist service-related expenses.
 Grant recipients must submit the name, address, and social security number of any lobbyist for direct payment.
 NSGC is required to submit a 1099 tax form for these services.
 Thus, if an NSGC member directly accepts the funds to then be paid out to the lobbyist, NSGC is required to report these funds as "income" received by the NSGC member.
 For non service-related lobbyist expenses, NSGC must have all of the receipt's information.
 Lobbying and related expenditures by NSGC are strictly monitored and must be reported to the membership.